 Of course, deciding how much of a page should be static and how much should be calculated at the time it is run is always a problem and it depends upon how much of your page never changes and of course, the percentage load on your server.
 With Apache on Gentoo or Ubuntu running on a Sun Fire T1000 Server with an UltraSPARC T1 processor - that's eight processors running 32 threads on one chip - then it doesn't really matter how inefficient you make it.
 However, if you are using a PC then it is probably better to make as much of the page as static as possible and use SSIs (Server-Side Includes) for dynamic content.

 You can determine CGI script run times very easily.

 Suppose your CGI is called '/home/paul/bin/gp1'.
 Enter the following...

 You can see the results in the image on the right.

-to your program are by using the 'time' program in this way.
+You can use this to work out how effective the edits to your program are by using the 'time' program in this way.